akaIDIOT/MooTools-TabPane/README.md

 ### Arguments:

 1. tab - (*element*) The element to be used as the new tab's header.
 2. content - (*element*) The element to be used as the new tab's content.
 3. location - (*number*, optional) Where to place the new tab (default: at the end).
 4. showNow - (*boolean*, optional) Whether to focus the new tab (default: `false`;)

 ### Events:

 - add (*function*) Function exectuted when a tab is added.
 The index of the added tab is passed as the only argument.
 - change (*function*) Fired if `showNow` was specified by focusing the new tab.

 ## close (only available when TabPane.Extra is loaded)

 Allows closing of a certain tab and its corresponding content element from the container.

 ### Syntax:

     #JS
     myTabPane.close(what);

 ### Arguments:

 1. what - (*number* or *element*) The index of the tab or either a tab header or content element to remove.

 ### Events:

 - close - (*function*) Function executed when a tab is removed.
 The index of the removed tab is passed as the only argument.
 - change - (*function*) Fired inadvertedly by changing the tab (see the demo and source for this).

 Changelog
 ---------

+### 0.5.1

+- **REMOVE** showTab and closeTab in favor of show and close

 ### 0.5

-- **DEPRECATE** showTab and closeTab in favor of show and close (old version will be removed in version 0.6)
+- **DEPRECATE** showTab and closeTab in favor of show and close (old ones will be removed in next version)
 - add function add
 - move add and close to TabPane.Extra

 ### 0.4

 - add optional third parameter showNow to select tab on init

 ### 0.3

 - updated to MooTools 1.4 (functional code unchanged)

 ### 0.2

 - added closeTab based on index

 ### 0.1

 - initial release

 Credits
 -------
 Credits where credits are due:

 - [@shakaran](https://github.com/shakaran) for suggesting the optional `showNow` parameter in the constructor